Harini-Pavithra/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/Capstone Project/README.md

 The SKLearn estimator is created with the training script(train.py), directory path and cluster name, then the configurations for runs is created using hyperdrive_run_config with estimator(created using SKLearn),hyperparameter sampling(Random Sampling), policy(Bandit policy) and also included primary metric(Accuracy),it’s goal (Maximize) , maximum total runs(10) and maximum concurrent runs(4).

 Finally the experiment is being submitted and using the Notebook widget(RunDetails(hyperdrive_run).show()), it is visualized.
-Once the run is successfully completed or executed, the best model is retrieved and saved in output folder in source directory.
+Once the run is successfully completed or executed, the best model is retrieved and saved in output folder in source directory.The saved model then registered.

 ![9.Experiment](https://github.com/Harini-Pavithra/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/blob/main/Capstone%20Project/HyperDrive/Screenshots/9.Experiment.JPG)